 1.1 Professional Programs.
-To be admitted to the School of Dentistry in the dental (graduate professional) curriculum, an applicant must:
+To be admitted to the School of Dentistry in the DDS program, an applicant must:

-- Be recommended to the Faculty Council by the Admissions Committee;
+- Be recommended and accepted by the Faculty Council.

 1.1.2 Postgraduate Specialty and Residency Programs.
 To be admitted to a post- graduate specialty or residency program, an applicant must:

 - Have a professional or graduate degree from an approved institution;

 - Meet the criteria for admission as established by the program;

 - Be evaluated and recommended to the Faculty Council by the department in which the training is to be completed;

 1.2 Applicants to these programs may concurrently file a separate application to a graduate academic program.

 2.1 A student must register and meet the requirements for registration as defined in the Academic Senate regulations (SF 540-544)